APK-PTA/cobol-check-automation/README.md

 # cobol-check-automation
 Automating COBOL testing with cobolcheck and GitHub Actions.
-Added new line for testing.
+Added new line for testing the workflow.